Formats and related files

-Total unconsolidated tax revenue for the three months ended September 2021 was $2,223 million (9.1%) above the 2021 Budget Economic and Fiscal Update forecast and $1,596 million (6.4%) more than last year.
-Corporate tax, other persons tax, source deductions, and GST were above forecast, while the other tax types were close to forecast.
+Total unconsolidated tax revenue for the three months ended September 2022 was $255 million (0.9%) below the 2022 Budget Economic and Fiscal Update forecast and $3,034 million (11.4%) more than last year.
+Source deductions were above forecast, while most of the other tax types were below forecast.

-Total unconsolidated tax receipts for the three months ended September 2021 were $1,859 million (7.1%) above forecast and $3,962 million (16.4%) greater than last year.
-Corporate tax, source deductions, other persons tax and GST were above forecast.
+Total unconsolidated tax receipts for the three months ended September 2022 were $221 million (0.8%) below forecast and $548 million (1.9%) greater than last year.
+Source deductions and customs and excise duties were above forecast, while most of the other tax types were below forecast.

 The figures reported in the spreadsheets below are on an unconsolidated basis, adding to total tax, and differ from the figures reported in the monthly financial statements of the Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.